Doggy Digestion: What Should You Feed Your Dog?

 It’s generally a good idea to avoid scolding your dog when they engage in this behaviour.
 Instead, interrupt and distract them, and give them something better to do.

-If the habit persists even after repeatedly interrupting it, consult with your vet or a qualified trainer.
+If the habit persists even after repeatedly interrupting it, consult with your vet, who'll be able to rule out any issues and suggest a qualified trainer if needs be.
 It is also sensible to regularly worm your dog.

 Dog inspecting clothes